sehlen-bsi/botan-docs/docs/cryptodoc/src/01_hash.rst

 -----

 SHA-3 does not rely on a Merkle-Damgard construction, as it uses a sponge construction to perform data compression.
-Botan provides two implementations of the Keccak sponge construction: software and BMI2 (Bit Manipulation Instruction Set 2).
+Botan provides three implementations of the Keccak sponge construction: software, BMI2 (Bit Manipulation Instruction Set 2) and, since Botan 3.11.0, AVX-512.

 The software implementation is located in :srcref:`src/lib/permutations/keccak_perm/keccak_perm.cpp`.
-The BMI2 implementation is located in :srcref:`src/lib/permutations/keccak_perm/keccak_perm_bmi2/keccak_perm_bmi2.cpp`.
+The BMI2 implementation is located in :srcref:`src/lib/permutations/keccak_perm/keccak_perm_bmi2/keccak_perm_bmi2.cpp`, the AVX-512 implementation in :srcref:`src/lib/permutations/keccak_perm/keccak_perm_avx512/keccak_perm_avx512.cpp`.
+The AVX-512 implementation is preferred over the BMI2 implementation if the processor supports it.

 Based on the generic Keccak construction Botan implements SHA-3 as defined in [FIPS-202]_ and thus supports output lengths of 224, 256, 384 and 512 bits.
 The